iot-dsa-v2/dslink-java-servicebus/README.md

 This section outlines the hierarchy of nodes defined by this link.

-- _RootNode_ - The root node of the link, has an action to add a Service Bus namespace to the view.
+- _MainNode_ - The root node of the link, has an action to add a Service Bus namespace to the view.
   - _ServiceBusNode_ - A node representing a specific Service Bus namespace, with actions to create new Queues and Topics, and add existing ones to the view.
     - _Queues_ - Serves as the container for Queue nodes.
       - _QueueNode_ - Represents a specific Queue in the Service Bus.
 Has actions to send/receive messages to/from the Queue.